ljfranklin/k8s-pi/README.md

 Once we have GlusterFS+Heketi deployed, we can start using dynamic persistent volumes.
 Our VPN deployment might create a Persistent Volume Claim of size 5GB.
 Our volume provider will notice this new claim and create a 5GB volume in Gluster filesystem.
-Once the Volume is ready, k8s will continuing creating the VPN container and mount the Volume into the container.
+Once the Volume is ready, k8s will continue creating the VPN container and mount the Volume into the container.
 If the VPN container is deleted, the volume will be re-attached to the new container and the existing data will still be present.